Family Friendly Rides

 Shell, Wyoming

 Giddy up, globetrotters!
 America is an easy family holiday destination that doesn’t involve too much thinking.
 I firmly believe that a ranch riding experience has to be #1 on your to-do list if you’re travelling to the States.
-It’s a rite of passage to swing your leg over a cow horse in the prairie lands of Wyoming and chase after some cattle – don’t you think?
-This family-run cattle ranch near Cody in Wyoming has a minimum age of eight, and caters for all experience levels.
+It’s a rite of passage to swing your leg over a cow horse in the prairie lands and chase after some cattle – don’t you think?
+This family-run cattle ranch near Cody in Wyoming has a minimum age of eight, and caters for all riding levels.
 We fell in love with this ranch when we road-tested this ride and believe it’s the perfect family riding locale.

 Rest assured, it’s not a dude ranch where you’ll ride nose to tail on a dead-to-the-leg trail horse.
 The horses are top quality and the riding groups are small and intimate, with no more than four or five guests per wrangler.
 Plus there’s a huge range of different landscapes to explore, from blood-red canyons to pancake-flat prairies to the dusty cattle yards.